keystonejs/keystone/docs/guides/custom-schema.md

 pageViewsOver(id: ID!, threshold: Integer!): Boolean
 ```

-This query is called `pageViewsOver`.
-It accepts a mandatory `id` argument (just like our mutation) and a `threshold` argument.
-It will return true if the `Post` with the given id has been viewed more than `threshold` times, false otherwise.
+This defines a query called `pageViewsOver`.
+It requires two arguments: an `id` (just like our mutation) and an integer `threshold`.
+It will true if the `Post` with the given id has been viewed more than the specified number of times, false otherwise.

-Now add the query alongside our custom type and mutation.
+Add the query alongside our custom type and mutation.
 Note that custom queries take the same `schema` and `resolver` keys as custom mutations.

 ```diff title=/lists/Page.js
  keystone.extendGraphQLSchema({